zac-heisey/murray-lampert/components.md

           enabled: true
           url: "/about-murray-lampert-design-build-remodel"
           button-text: Learn More About Us
-        content: "<p>We're Murray Lampert, a family-owned San Diego Design Build Remodel company that was established in 1975.
+        content: "<p>{% small-heading Small Heading Goes Here %}</p><p>We're Murray Lampert, a family-owned San Diego Design Build Remodel company that was established in 1975.
 For over 40 years, we've been providing outstanding service to San Diego homeowners.
 By the time we're done working together, you'll feel like family.</p>"
         heading: Treating you like family.
       item-type: text
       item-span: 1